-- All cars will enter the parking lot from the north driveway and park.
+- 1. All cars will enter the parking lot from the north driveway and park.
 If the driver needs to stay or go into the building, please park in the spaces to the north of the exit.
-If the driver is coming to pick up children, proceed to the parking area parallel to East 262nd, parking bumper to bumper - facing south toward the church.
+If the driver is coming to pick up children, proceed to the parking area parallel to East 262nd, parking bumper to bumper facing south toward the church.
 Drivers may then walk to the pick-up area to wait for children and then immediately return to their cars. - 2.
-Aisles closer to East 262nd will be designated for Upper and Middle School students.
-Aisles closer to the school building will be designated for Primary and Lower School students.
-(See Diagram).
-If you have children in multiple grades, park in the designated area of your youngest child. - 3.
-The north driveway will be closed at 2:00 PM. - 4.
+The north driveway will be closed at 2:00 PM. - 3.
 Car riders will be dismissed first.
 Bus riders will be dismissed next.
-Walkers will be the last to be dismissed. - 5.
+Walkers will be the last to be dismissed. - 4.
 Cars will be dismissed by staff members at approximately 2:05 PM.
 All cars will exit the 262nd street exit.
-Be considerate and leave when exits open. - 6.
+Be considerate and leave when exits open. - 5.
 Please note that the Euclid Police will ticket if cars park on Forestview or E. 262 for pick up.